 Introduction

 The Palouse Basin declining aquifer problem is ultimately a physical problem best defined by the discipline of hydrology.
 The Palouse Basin region includes land east and west of the Washington-Idaho border near Pullman, Washington and Moscow, Idaho.
 The majority of water consumed in this region is extracted from the underlying Wanapum and Grande Ronde aquifers.
-Data shows that for the past 100 years, the water table is declining (Robischon 2011).
+Data show that for the past 100 years, the water table is declining (Robischon 2011).
 Studies have attempted to determine whether this rate of water use is sustainable.
 However, due to the convoluted geology of these aquifers, there is uncertainty in the total volume of water storage, the rate of recharge, and discharge.
 Many models have been used to perform trend analysis on declining aquifer levels in the Grande Ronde and suggest a range of potential outcomes for the future, including a scenario in which the aquifers cease to provide sufficient water to supply the region at the current demand (Beall et al. 2010).
 This possible scenario means that at some date, water users would cease to be able to extract water at the current rate and have to find an alternative supply of water and/or find ways to decrease consumption.

 In addition to human consumption of water from this aquifer system and the uncertain hydrology, social problems (best defined by the discipline of political science) confound the declining aquifer problem.
 Palouse Basin policy-makers have indicated a reluctance to act to address the declining aquifer because of a lack of community will (Richartz 2010).
 We define “act” and “action” as: 1) implementing conservation measures generally, 2) tiered water rates, where water users who use less water are charged less money per unit of water, or 3) paying for supplemental water sources.
 Furthermore, willingness to act is correlated to knowledge of local water resources (Bilodeau 2009).
 This paper proposes a plan of action to educate residents about the declining aquifer levels with the end goal of fostering community willingness to act.
 This paper examines the policy barrier, outlines education and outreach efforts in the past with future recommendations, and distills the hydrologic information down to a brochure that will help community members understand the declining aquifer problem.
 By conveying simplified versions of complex hydrologic information through targeted outreach, we hope that community will toward decreasing water demand is fostered so that policy-makers can act.